March 10, 2023

 For The Gravlax

-• 1 pound sushi-grade salmon pin bones removed
+• 1 pound sushi-grade salmon, pin bones removed

-• 1/2 cup salt
+• 1/2 cup kosher salt

-• 1/2 cup sugar
+• 1/2 cup white granulated sugar

-• 1 tablespoon pink Himalayan salt
+• 1 tablespoon pink Himalayan salt, optional

 • 1 tablespoon black peppercorns

-• zest of 1 grapefruit or orange
+• zest of 1 grapefruit, or orange

 • zest of 1 lemon